 In 1453 Ottoman Turkey captured Constantinople, so that this last remnant of the Byzantine Empire became the beginnings of the Ottoman.
 At its maximum extent, it encompassed the coastlands of North Africa, the coastlands of Eastern Europe, the whole of Turkey, Mesopotamia and most of Persia.
 In 1517 Jerusalem also submitted.
 The city remained in Muslim hands until 1917, though a small Jewish community was also allowed to live there.
 At that time Europe was mired in war, the Ottomans siding with Germany and Austria-Hungary.
 On 9 December 1917 the British Army captured Jerusalem.

 In 1922 the newly formed League of Nations confirmed Britain as Palestine’s governing authority until such time as its people could govern themselves.
-Spurred by pogroms in Eastern Europe, many Jews were agitating to be given Palestine as their homeland.
+Spurred by pogroms in Russia and Eastern Europe, many Jews were agitating to be given Palestine as their homeland.
 With Britain sympathetic, Jewish immigration began to accelerate, particularly after the Second World War, and tension between the indigenous and immigrant populations intensified.
 In 1947 the United Nations (successor to the League of Nations) approved a plan for the partitioning of Palestine into two states, one Arab, one Jewish, with Jerusalem under international administration.
 Jewish leaders accepted the plan, Arab leaders rejected it.
 Civil war erupted.
 The following year, as the British Mandate was about to expire, David Ben-Gurion, head of the World Zionist Organization, announced the establishment of the State of Israel.
 Egypt, Jordan, Syria and Iraq invaded the country to prevent this but were eventually beaten back.
 In addition to the territory allocated in the United Nations resolution, Israel also took over 60% of the proposed Arab state.
-Jerusalem, however, was divided, with its western half under Israeli control and its eastern half in Jordanian hands.
+Many Arabs fled or were evicted and ended up in permanent refugee camps, while the Jewish population swelled as a result of immigration, more or less forced, from Arab countries.
+Jerusalem was divided, with its western half under Israeli control and its eastern half in Jordanian hands.
 Arabs and Jews again went to war in 1967, when Israel captured East Jerusalem.
-Whatever the rights and wrongs of the situation, the times when David’s city would be ruled by Gentiles had come to an end.
+Whatever the rights and wrongs of the situation, more than two thousand years of Gentile rule had come to an end.

 Jesus instructed his disciples: “Do not make any oath, either by heaven, for it is the throne of God, or by earth, for it is his footstool, or by Jerusalem, for it is the city of the Great King.”
 The Great King was God himself (Ps 48), and the city belonged to him.
 He would one day reign from Jerusalem over all the nations of the earth.